Skip to main content

 Regional Variations

-Southern Italian approach frequently incorporates more elaborate celebrations even for civil ceremonies, with 50-100 guests attending compared to 20-30 in the north.
+Southern Italian approach frequently incorporates more elaborate celebrations even for civil ceremonies, with larger guest lists attending compared to northern ceremonies.

 Modern Adaptations